 David Caminer - Computer Systems Pioneer and personality - died 19th June aged 92

-The Leo Society website has a news item with links to a number of obituaries.
+The Leo Society website has a web document with links to a number of obituaries.

 Other events open to CCS members